 Wildlife friendly cottages

-Our eight eco friendly and wildlife friendly cottages, accredited by The Green Tourism Business Scheme, are all located on our family farm, at Treshnish.
-We have been carefully managing Treshnish Farm to protect and enhance the wildlife dependent on it for 25 years.
+Our eight eco friendly and wildlife friendly cottages and one Shepherd’s Hut, accredited by The Green Tourism Business Scheme, are all located on our family farm, at Treshnish.
+We have been carefully managing Treshnish Farm to protect and enhance the wildlife dependent on it for over 25 years.
 By having closed grazing periods in certain fields we ensure that ground nesting birds are able to safely rear their young.
 And that the wild flowers are able to set seed.